 Gina: In our busy lives we need more than ever a place of retreat.
 If our home does not provide that, the additional stress will soon show up in our lives.
 Did you know that sleeping close to a radio alarm can disturb your sleep?
 The same is true, if not more so, for electric blankets; to both of them just say ‘no’!
 Hot water bottles might not be that sexy, but they are better for your sex life than electric blankets.

 Your general health is bound to be tied up with how healthy your home is.
 It’s not just the stress that you experience at work; it’s all the stress factors in your environment.
 Most of them are invisible but we are all affected by the chemicals in paint, cleaning materials and carpets, not to mention the radiation from computers and mobile phones.

 Tim: So how can we reduce the stress in our environment?

 Gina: The first thing you can do is the cheapest.
-Simply don’t buy chemicals, don’t buy Mr Sheen or Pledge.
+Simply don’t buy chemicals.
 I use a magnetic washball instead of soap.
-If you have to sit in front of a computer, use a radiation protection box; if you are using a mobile phone, use a hands free headset.
+If you have to sit in front of a computer, use a radiation protection box; if you are using a mobile phone, use a hands-free headset.
 Look for what may magnify the radiation around you, so underwired bras, for example, may not be good news.